Telles Foundation

 How to Apply

 This funder does not have a public application process.
 The Telles Foundation operates through a strategic partnership model rather than accepting unsolicited grant applications.
-The foundation proactively identifies and approaches organizations that align with their mission and demonstrate leadership in their areas of expertise.
+The foundation proactively identifies and approaches organisations that align with their mission and demonstrate leadership in their areas of expertise.

 According to their website, the foundation “teams up with partners who are leaders in their areas of expertise and are willing to join forces to achieve more significant impacts.”